 Students who plan to park a vehicle (or vehicles) on campus must obtain a parking permit.
-These permits are available during regular oncampus registration and may be obtained from the cashier's window in Rundell Hall after the close of registration.
+These permits are available during regular on-campus registration and may be obtained at the cashier's window in Rundell Hall after the close of registration.
 There is no charge for the first permit; a one dollar charge is made for subsequent permits.